ENDURO ROUTE - SECTION ONE

 ENDURO ROUTE - SUMMIT DAY

-ALL participants return to the car park, to summit Nyangani Mountain en masse.
+ALL participants return to the car park by 0800 on Summit Day , to climb Nyangani Mountain en masse.

 After the Awards Lunch, to be held this year at the Rhodes Hall which overlooks Rhodes Dam from the south eastern side, some participants may wish to head back home – to Mutare, Harare or wherever, but for those who want to enjoy one more night, we suggest that you stay on to enjoy some fireside ambience with old or even newly-made friends.